 Even growers pleased with weed control offered from the Xtend technology are scratching their heads as seed-selection decision time approaches.
 There are concerns over the possibility of additional label restrictions and how those might influence use.
 Insurance questions loom for both individual farm policyholders and custom applicators.
 The chance that sensitive soybean seed fields might have also fallen victim to dicamba spray is fueling some seed supply rumors.

-Meanwhile, the number of alleged dicamba injury reports continue to mount.
+Meanwhile, according to the preszlerlaw-ns.com group, the number of alleged dicamba injury reports continue to mount.

 University of Missouri weed specialist Kevin Bradley released updated estimates from a poll of state departments of agriculture indicating there are 2,242 official dicamba-related cases under investigation across the 16 states, as of August 10.
 University weed scientists responding to his survey estimated that 3.1 million acres of soybean have some level of dicamba injury this season.